Simpson-Computer-Technologies-Research/uwaterloo.courses/README.md

 # The University of Waterloo Course Catalog
 This was made by Tristan Simpson, do not steal lmao This project is unfinished but I wanted to put it on github for any suggestions on what I should add or any improvements to my code

+# Challenge
+My challenge for this project is to use solely native golang modules other than fasthttp which is used to host the api and send http requests.
+- This challenge does not include hosting services, database services, etc.
+- God help my soul for webscraping..

 # License